iTwin/itwinjs-core/docs/core/learning/App.md

 ## Interactive Apps

 An interactive app obtains information from an iModel and presents that information in a user interface.
 It has a [frontend](#app-frontend) and a [backend](#app-backend), which communication through [RpcInterfaces](./RpcInterface.md).
-An iModelJs-based interactive app can be configured to run as a Web app, a desktop app, or a mobile app.
+An iModel.js-based interactive app can be configured to run as a Web app, a desktop app, or a mobile app.

 ![>](./next.png) [How to write an interactive app](../learning/WriteAnInteractiveApp.md).